prorev/prorev.github.io/_posts/2020-02-23-python_pandas.md

    - string
    - load
 ---
 Pandas is a a great package for **data analysis**.
 It is required by packages such as: xarray, seaborn, pymc3, plotnine, magenta, google-colab, featuretools, fastai, and others.
-In here the we discuss how to load data into pandas dataframe.
+In here we discuss how to load data into pandas dataframe.

 _Table of contents:_
 - [Creating a dataframe](#creating-a-dataframe)